-- 1. VMware ESXi v5.5

-- Citrix NetScaler SDX XenServer 6.1.0

-- 3. KVM on CentOS 6.5
+- 1. VMware ESXi v5.5 running on a Dell PowerEdge R730 - 2.
+Citrix NetScaler SDX XenServer 6.1.0 running on a Citrix NetScaler SDX 11500 - 3.
+KVM on CentOS 6.5 running on a Dell Power Edge R620

 The tested operating environments isolate virtual systems into separate isolated process spaces.
 Each process space is logically separated from all other processes by the operating environments software and hardware.
 The module functions entirely within the process space of the isolated system as managed by the single operational environment.
 This implicitly meets the FIPS 140-2 requirement that only one entity at a time can use the cryptographic module.